Constraints on branes' geometry from massive vector KK modes: Constraints on the geometry from the gauge invariance

-Because the extra dimension $z$ is compacted, from \eqref{z1sch} we see that the vector KK modes can obtain parts of their masses, and the scalar ones $\varphi^{(n)}$ gain the whole masses of their from $z$.
-Whether the vector KK modes and the scalar ones $\phi^{(n)}$ can get masses from another extra dimension $y$ depends on the effective potential $V_{\text{eff}}$, which is decided by the warp factor of the brane.
-We then list two kinds of brane solutions meeting the condition \eqref{restr2}, and draw the shapes of $V_{\text{eff}}$. \begin{itemize} \item In Refs.\cite{Oda2000zj,Gregory2000,Gherghetta2000} there is a brane solution:
+Given that the extra dimension $z$ is compact, it is evident from Eq. \eqref{z1sch} that the vector KK modes can acquire a portion of their mass from this dimension, whereas the scalar modes $\varphi^{(n)}$ obtain their full mass from $z$.
+The ability for the vector modes and the scalar modes $\phi^{(n)}$ to acquire mass from the another dimension $y$ is determined by the effective potential $V_{\text{eff}}$, which depends on the brane's warp factor.
+We proceed to present two types of brane solutions that fulfill the condition \eqref{restr2}, accompanied by the respective shapes of $V_{\text{eff}}$. \begin{itemize} \item In Refs.\cite{Oda2000zj,Gregory2000,Gherghetta2000} there is a brane solution: